ur-swe-fa24/main-project-snoopy-corp/docs/design/DESIGN.md

 [Sequence Diagrams](/docs/design/md_files/SEQUENCE.md) - These are sequence diagrams of the project that showcase the interaction between different components of the program that occur to realize the user cases.

 ### Simulation Diagrams
-[Simulation Diagrams](/docs/design/md_files/SIMULATION.md) - The simulation diagram illustrates the flow and behavior of robots in the system, showing how different robot types interact with the environment and the simulation driver to perform tasks.
+[Simulation Diagrams](/docs/design/md_files/SIMULATION.md) - These simulation diagrams illustrate the flow and behavior of robots in the system, showing how different robot types interact with the environment and the simulation driver to perform tasks.